Prayer for Peace in the Holy Land

 Another factor causing concern in the Middle East is the prospect of regime-change in Egypt.
 President Mubarak is almost 80 so change must happen soon.
 Egypt has excluded the extreme Islamist Muslim Brotherhood from the political process but in 2005 many of their candidates stood as independents and won 88 out of 454 parliamentary seats.
 If Egypt changed its approach to issues like Hamas this could cause worrying changes in the region.

 PRAYER TOPICS 1.
 For the continuation of Arab desires for peace between Israel and the Palestinians.
 2. For the success of the Israeli-Palestinian peace talks.
 3. For the curtailment of violence and the frustration of extremism.
-4. For peace talks between Israel and Syria.
+4. For peace talks between Israeland Syria.
 5. For stability in Egypt.

 NEWS 22.03.08 A SECRET DEAL?

-March 22nd, 2008 . by Tony
+March 22nd, 2008 . by admin

 After the traumas of the IDF attacks on Gaza and the attack on the Mercaz Harav Yeshiva in Jerusalem, there has been a lull in violence.
 Experience teaches that, even when a situation looks really bleak, it may be that secret negotiations are going on.
 They are denied, of course, but that is for political reasons.
 It seems there may have been negotiations between Israel and Hamas, perhaps brokered by Egypt.
 Israel denies such a deal, claiming that Hamas has acted only because of Egyptian pressure, but Mahmoud Abbas says it has been made.
 Some Israelis are calling for Hamas to be included in the negotiations between Israel and the Palestinians.
 Hamas claims that the reduction in violence is because Israel realizes its attacks on Gaza have failed to achieve their purpose.